The Auth0 Dashboard is where you manage all aspects of your Auth0 subscription and configuration.

 |Marketplace||Explore integrations that help your business do more with Auth0.|

 |Extensions||Extend the Autj0 platform with official and third-party add-ons.|

 |Settings||Configure your tenants, manage your Auth0 subscription and payment options, control your tenant administrators and other user roles.
 Manage other tenant settings related to your custom domains, signing keys, and other advanced settings.|

 |Get Support||Navigate to our Support Center.
 If your plan does not have access to support services, see the Auth0 Community.|

 Manage account settings

-On the top right you can see your tenant's name and icon, and a little arrow.
-This arrow displays a drop-down menu that you can use to configure different aspects of your account:
+On the top left, you can see your tenant's name and icon, and a little arrow.
+This arrow displays a dropdown menu that you can use to configure different aspects of your account:

-Create a tenant: Use this to create a new tenant.
+Create tenant: Use this to create a new tenant.